MohammedEsafi/MohammedEsafi/README.md

 <table>
   <tr>
     <td>
       Hey 👋, I'm Mohammed.
-I'm a software engineer, and I'm really into creating things and exploring in the world of computer science and the web.
+I'm a software engineer, and I'm really into creating things and exploring the world of computer science and the web.
     </td>
   </tr>
 </table>